janderudder/create-react-fast/README.md

 - file monitoring, re-bundling and refreshing when they change

 This repository uses [Parcel](https://parceljs.org)  as a bundler, which in turn uses [Babel](https://babeljs.io) to transpile the code.
-Parcel provides a Web-server with live-reloading to run the app and monitor the changes.
+Parcel provides a web-server with live-reloading to run the app and monitor the changes.
-As an alternate Web-server, [live-server](https://github.com/tapio/live-server) is also provided in this project.
+As an alternate web-server, [live-server](https://github.com/tapio/live-server) is also provided in this project.

 # Installation